 One of my favourite spots for brunch in Canggu is Milk & Madu – a chill open-air cafe serving delicious eats.
 There are two locations in Canggu – one in Berawa and another on Canggu’s beach road.

-Try their minted pea and feta on sourdough and wash it down with the best coffee in town (I don’t say this lightly, I’m very fussy when it comes to my morning dose of caffeine).
+Try their pesto peas and herb ricotta on sourdough and wash it down with the best coffee in town (I don’t say this lightly, I’m very fussy when it comes to my morning dose of caffeine).

-If you’ve got a sweeter tooth, their Russian pancakes made with tvorog, raspberry coulis, grilled peaches, fresh strawberries, sour cream and topped with beautiful edible flowers is really something.
+If you’ve got a sweeter tooth, their Russian-style ricotta cakes made with syniki, raspberry coulis, grilled peaches, and sour cream are really something.

-Motion Cafe has a tasty health-oriented menu.
+Meanwhile, Motion Cafe has a tasty health-oriented menu designed for those that want to stay fit while on holiday.
 I picked the sweet potato waffle with smoked salmon and cream cheese more out of curiosity than anticipation, yet found myself ordering it on the numerous times I stopped by for breakfast.

 Other delicious foodie hotspots include Watercress Bali on the Batu Belig side of Canggu, Crate Cafe, In The Raw and The Lawn.